 Here are some good credit cards with no cash advance fees and low APRs:

 It is worth noting that every time you use your card at an ATM, you'll probably be charged with an ATM fee.
 Plus, there's no grace period on interest, so it starts accruing immediately.
 That's why you should avoid cash advances, unless it’s absolutely necessary.

 The drawback, as is the case with most credit unions, is that you’ll have to meet specific membership requirements to be eligible.
-Justice FCU limits membership to employees (including retirees and family members) of the Department of Justice, Department of Homeland Security, U.S. Courts system and a number of law enforcement agencies and associations.
-For a complete list of eligible entities, click here.
-Unless you belong to one of these categories, you won’t be able to get a 0% APR cash advance credit card.
+For instance, Justice FCU limits membership to those who are connected to the justice or law enforcement community.
+And Randolph-Brooks FCU is mostly for Texas residents.
+So, unless you belong to one of these categories, you won’t be able to get a 0% APR cash advance credit card.